 The Board of Directors of the Orange County Land Trust oversees the direction of the organization, provides guidance on major decisions, and establishes organizational policy.
 The board also leads fundraising efforts and ensures there is a sustainable fiscal plan.

-Lewis Lain, 2nd Vice President
+Lewis Lain, President

 Catherine Hunter, Treasurer

 Michael J. Bruno